 - ➢ 17 tables,

 - ➢ 8 composite and 3 enum types,

 - ➤ 1 view,

 - 2 triggers,

-- > more than 120 functions, about 50 of them being directly callable by users,
+- more than 150 functions, more than 70 of them being directly callable by users (cf §8.1),

 - I sequence named emaj\global\seq used to assign to every update recorded in any log table of the database a unique identifier with an increasing value over time,

 - > 1 specific schema, named emaj, that contains all these relational objects,

 - 2 roles acting as groups (NOLOGIN): emaj\adm to manage E-Maj components, and emaj\viewer to only look at E-Maj components

-- $\succ$ 3 event triggers.
+- ➤ 3 event triggers.

-Technical tables, whose structure is interesting to know, are described in the coming chapters (emaj\group\def is described in §4.2.2, emaj\param is described in §5.1 and emaj\hist is described in §5.4).
+Technical tables, whose structure is interesting to know, are described in the coming chapters (emaj\group\def is described in §4.2.2.2, emaj\param is described in §5.1 and emaj\hist is described in §5.4).